 ABOUT OUR PRESIDENT & CEO

-Brett holds a B.A. from Augsburg College and an M.F.A. from Tulane University.
-He is married to author Veronica Randolph Batterson.
-They have two adult daughters.
+Batterson holds a B.A. degree from Augsburg University and a M.F.A. degree from Tulane University.
+He is married to author and photographer Veronica Randolph Batterson (veronica-batterson.pixels.com).
+They have two grown daughters and one beautiful granddaughter.

 Batterson Bio for speaking introductions and printed programs: